andrascodes/gatsby-complete-website-starter/content/pages/blog/new-post/index.md

 To understand what these files are for, we must first understand how Gatsby works.
 Gatsby is a static site generator that pulls data from sources you provide and generates a website/app for you.

-Gatsby requires Node to be installed to run the Bootstrap and Build sequences.
-Under the hood, Gatsby uses Webpack to build and start a development server amongst other things.
+<pullquote><p>Gatsby requires Node to be installed to run the Bootstrap and Build sequences. <strong>Under the hood,</strong> Gatsby uses Webpack to build and start a development server amongst other things.</p></pullquote>

 ### Step 1